sellout/method-combination-utilities/README.md

 ### (CALL-METHODS _methods_)

 This is `FLET`ed (or expanded in-line) in almost all method combinations, including [every `DEFINE-METHOD-COMBINATION` example in the spec](http://www.lispworks.com/documentation/lw50/CLHS/Body/m_defi_4.htm).
-The name isn't the best but it has a strong tradition.
+The name isn't the best, but it has a strong tradition.

 This method just returns a list of `CALL-METHOD` forms, one for each method.
 EG: